 About Arm NN SDK

 Arm NN SDK is a set of open-source Linux software and tools that enables machine learning workloads on power-efficient devices.
-It provides a bridge between existing neural network frameworks and power-efficient Arm Cortex CPUs, Arm Mali GPUs or the Arm Machine Learning processor.
+It provides a bridge between existing neural network frameworks and power-efficient Cortex-A CPUs, Arm Mali GPUs and the Machine Learning processor.